-I thought a video would be a great way to really show you how to use pens with your machine.
-Note that we show the Cricut Maker in the video but the process is the same for the Cricut Explore Air 2.
+I thought a video would be a great way to really show you how to use Cricut pens with your machine.
+Note that we show the Cricut Maker in the video but the process is the same for the Cricut Explore machines and the Maker 3.
 We are also showing the screen on Cricut Design Space for turning your lines from cut to draw.

-Want to see the projects in the video?
+Want to see the Cricut projects in the video?
 Try the links below!

 Can’t watch the video or missed some of the steps?
 You can follow along with our instructions below.

 How to Use Pens on a Cricut Machine

 Are you ready to draw something with your Cricut?
 Follow the steps below to see how to use the pens correctly in your machine so you are successful with your pen projects.

 How to Insert Cricut Pens

 To put a pen in your Explore or Maker, open up the clamp on the left (carriage A) then insert the pen with the cap off.
 Press down until you hear or feel it click.
 You will need to hold the clamp from the bottom to do this.
 Then close the clamp to use the pen.

 To put a pen in your Cricut Joy, open the clamp when prompted in Design Space and remove the blade.
 Drop the pen into place and close the clamp.
 There is no need to push down on the Joy.
 Just drop it in and lock the clamp then press continue in Design Space.

 Changing to Draw Lines